MohammadJavadD/ImpAI2019/README.md

 # CAE Project
 In order to help CAE to improve their way to train pilots and make flight safer, we developed a model to return if the competency has to be flagged according to the features of the  simulation.
 There are five challenges for this project: time series analysis, under 500 samples, risk of mislabel data, unbalanced data and difference data size.
-We came up with ideas to solve these five challenges
+We came up with ideas to solve these five challenges.

 ![alt text](/Img/overlap1.png "over lap feature for different samples in line charts")